garritfra/garrit.xyz/content/posts/2023-03-10-debugging-ecs-tasks.md

 brew install --cask session-manager-plugin
 ```

 Next, you need to allow the task you want to debug to be able to execute commands.
-Since I'm using Terraform, this was just a manner of adding the [`enable_execute_command`](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/ecs_service#enable_execute_command) attribute to the service:
+Since I'm using Terraform, this was just a matter of adding the [`enable_execute_command`](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/ecs_service#enable_execute_command) attribute to the service:

 ```tf
 resource "aws_ecs_service" "my_service" {